michaelheider/motd-info/README.md

 ## Setup

-1. copy this folder to `/usr/local/src/motd-info/`
+1. Copy this folder to `/usr/local/src/motd-info/`.
-   perhaps excluding `.git`
+   Perhaps exclude `.git` and similar.
-   the folder does not have to be owned by root
+   The target folder does not have to be owned by root.
-   (location as per the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html))
+   (Target location as per the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html).)
+   - SCP to server: `rsync -a --info=progress2 --exclude={".git",".gitignore",".shellcheckrc","example.png"} . user@server:/usr/local/src/motd-info`
-2. create a symlink to the generate script in the `update-motd.d` directory:
+2. create a symlink to the `generate.sh` script in the `update-motd.d` directory:
    `sudo ln -s /usr/local/src/motd-info/generate.sh /etc/update-motd.d/09-motd-info`
 3. check the static part of the motd in `/etc/motd`, remove unwanted parts (probably everyting, i.e. empty (not delete) the file)
 4. check what other motd scripts are in `/etc/update-motd.d/` and delete the unwanted ones (probably all)
 5. configure `config.txt` to change the layout
 6. configure widgets
 7. if using lastlogins widget (default):
    - Disable sshd's last login prompt by setting the `PrintLastLog` flag to `no` in `/etc/ssh/sshd_config` (detailed implications explained below).
 Restart sshd with `sudo systemctl restart sshd`.
    - Unfortunately, there is no elegant way to remove the last login prompt on physical/virtual terminals (`~/.hushlogin` also hides motd).
 8. (optional) add a link into your home directory to always have access to the info: `ln -s /usr/local/src/motd-info/generate.sh ~/motd-info`

 ### Widgets